mynl/aggregate/doc/2_user_guides/2_x_10mins.rst

     a.figure.suptitle('Continuous format');

-A :class:`Portfolio` just plots the density and log density of each unit and the total.
+A :class:`Portfolio` object plots the density and log density of each unit and the total.

 .. ipython:: python
     :okwarning: